 To estimate changes in utilization postmandate, CHBRP applied an estimate of price elasticity of demand to enrollees exceeding the cap at baseline.
-CHBRP assumes that utilization increases by 8% when costsharing doubles.
-Based on this assumption, CHBRP estimates a 47% reduction in cost sharing for those enrollees who have cost sharing exceeding the costsharing cap at baseline, and therefore estimates a 7% increase in utilization of insulin postmandate for those enrollees.
+CHBRP bases the estimate of price elasticity on a Goldman et al. (2004) article that found use of insulin specifically decreased by 8% when copayments doubled.
+Based on this assumption, CHBRP estimates a 3% reduction in cost sharing for those enrollees who have a deductible at baseline, and therefore estimates a 0.26% increase in utilization of insulin postmandate for those enrollees.